DarkWiiPlayer/nanotest/readme.md

 * silent: boolean # No output at all
 * break_on_fail: boolean # Breaks after the first test has failed, runs after-actions
 * abort_on_fail: boolean # Aborts after the first test has failed, skips after-actions
-* raise: boolean # Raises a NanoTestFailed exception when any test has failed (combine with break_on_fail to raise instantly)
+* raise: boolean # Raises a NumidiumTestFailed exception when any test has failed (combine with break_on_fail to raise instantly)
 * random: boolean # shuffles the order of the tests

 Options can be changed after creating a test with the `setop` method in the same way: